PersuasiveTechLab/PersuasiveTechLab/README.md

 - 👋 Hi, I’m @PersuasiveTechLab, a research lab at Carnegie Mellon University Africa.
-- 👀 I’m interested in identifying AI features that are most useful for helping people improve health, fianncial, and cybersecurity behaviors.
+- 👀 I’m interested in identifying AI features that are most useful for helping people (especially women, children, and low-literacy users in low-resource settings) improve health, fianncial, and cybersecurity behaviors.
 - 🌱 I’m looking to collaborate on maternal and child nutrition or child cybsersecurity studies.

 <!---